sandeep-cloud-dba/sql-server-dba-labs/performance-tuning/ReadMe.md

     9. Extra Operators - If you see an operator you don't understand:
     10. Scans vs Seeks  - (Seek Efficient when: retrieving small data sets Bad when: retrieving huge data sets repeatedly) & (Scan Efficient when: reading large           portions of table Bad when: returning very few rows)
     11. If there is any expensive operator first check "WHY IT IS THERE once clarified check is it really necessary"
+	12. If you see table spool, Check NodeID and PrimaryNodeID, suppose if the NodeID is 21 and PrimaryNodeID is 7 that means Node 21 is not newly created, it has been reused from 7

   # Question to be asked when evaluating the execution Plan